dannyvankooten/www.dannyvankooten.com/_posts/2017-04-17-laravel-to-golang.md

 Unfortunately, the Laravel application kept falling over once I increased the number of concurrent "users" past 100.

-To see how the server was actually holding up under all this load, [NetData](https://my-netdata.io/) provided the following graphs.
+[NetData](https://my-netdata.io/) provided the following graphs to see how the server was holding up under all this load.

 **Go with 100 concurrent connections**
 ![Go with 100 concurrent connections](/media/2017-benchmark-go-c100.jpg)